 On top of that, between the bundles and regular sales that are all over the place, you don’t even need a fat wallet to grab some great titles.
-Might have to wait a while before it drops in price though, but that’s besides the point.
+Might have to wait a while before it drops in price though, but that’s beside the point.
 You won’t find retailers cutting prices at anywhere near the rate digital stores do, nor will the discounts be as big, so with a bit of patience, you can often save big.

 I remember back in the late 90s, visiting a local supermarket, picking up a huge box containing the now classic CRPG, Baldur’s Gate.
 Would you believe I had to cough up $70?
 I kid ye not: $70!
 Nowadays, anyone can grab it from GOG.com for $10, and it even includes the expansion.
 Do keep in mind, however, that my tale did take place almost 15 years ago and suffice to say, a lot has changed since.
 Not all for the better either.

 While I can not think of many reasons to craft a physical copy of your game in 2014, some do exist.
 Now, as a developer, you have to cater to as many potential customers as possible, to maximize profits.
 Localization, multi-platform, accessibility and much more should all be part of the plan.
 But all that is easy enough, now that it’s all digital.
 Imagine for a second, trying to ‘outsource’ the translation of your game, in a time before social media, email and such cool stuff became common tools.
 Scary, I know.